Conference 2013 Speaker Biographies

 Ross O’Donnell, BA, CPT

-Ross is president of Fitness Kickboxing Canada Inc. (FKCI) and oversees operation of the Fitness Kickboxing Certification programs and continuing education courses across Canada.
-He is an experienced international fitness and martial arts presenter, a fitness columnist with over 300 published articles, and the author of 15 instructor-training manuals and the book The Ultimate Fitness Boxing & Kickboxing Workout.
-Ross is also a certified boxing coach and competitive club owner through the Canadian Amateur Boxing Association (CABA-Ontario), and a black belt instructor/certified coach and competitive kickboxing club owner through CASK.
-Ross was selected as a member of the Ontario kickboxing coaching staff for the 2010 Ontario Winter Games.
+Ross is President of Fitness Kickboxing Canada Inc. (FKCI) and oversees operation of the Fitness Kickboxing Certifications programs and continuing education courses across Canada.
+He is an experienced international fitness and martial arts presenter, a fitness columnist with over 300 published articles, and the author of 15 instructor-training manuals and of the book The Ultimate Fitness Boxing & Kickboxing Workout.
+Ross is also a certified Boxing Coach and Competitive Club owner through the Canadian Amateur Boxing Association (CABA-Ontario), and a Black Belt Instructor/Certified Coach and Competitive Kickboxing Club owner through CASK.
+Ross was selected as a member of the Ontario Kickboxing coaching staff for the 2010 Ontario Winter Games.
 For more information, please visit www.fitnesskickboxingcanada.ca.

 Jennifer Sygo, MSc, RD

-Jennifer Sygo is the director of nutrition for Cleveland Clinic Canada and the nutrition columnist for the National Post.
-A specialist in sports nutrition, Jennifer has been a service provider for the Canadian Sport Centre Ontario and Coaching Association of Canada since 2004, and routinely provides one-on-one counselling to Canada’s high performance athletes and group seminars to various sporting organizations, including Hockey Canada, Skate Canada and Gymnastics Canada.
-For more information, please visit www.clevelandclinic.org.
+Jennifer Sygo is the Director of Nutrition for Cleveland Clinic Canada and the nutrition columnist for the National Post.
+A specialist in sports nutrition, Jennifer has been a service provider for the Canadian Sport Centre Ontario and Coaching Association of Canada since 2004, and routinely provides one-on-one counselling to Canada’s high-performance athletes as well as group seminars to various sporting organizations, including Hockey Canada, Skate Canada and Gymnastics Canada.
+For more information, please visit www.jennifersygo.com.

 Dr. Vera Taraman, MD, MSc, FCFP, CASAM, ABAM

-As founder and spokesperson for Addictions Unplugged, over the past 17 years Dr. Vera Taraman has focused her medical practice on addiction treatment and recovery.
-Along with serving the addiction community through her private practice, she has been the medical director at Renascent since 2006 and the staff physician with Salvation Army Homestead since 2004.
-A specialist in addiction behaviour and treatment, Dr. Taraman is internationally recognized for her education in and publications on various areas of addiction, and in particular, food addiction.
+As founder and spokesperson for Addictions Unplugged, Dr. Vera Taraman has focused her medical practice over the past 17 years on addiction treatment and recovery.
+Along with serving the addiction community through her own private practice, she has been the Medical Director at Renascent since 2006 and the Staff Physician with Salvation Army Homestead since 2004.
+A specialist in addiction behaviour and treatment, Dr. Taraman is internationally recognized for her education in and publications on various areas of addiction, and more specifically, food addiction.
 She has been applauded for her speaking at conferences across the globe.
 For more information, please visit www.addictionsunplugged.com.